rubyworks/ansi/README.md

 Some pieces of the code are copyrighted by others.

-See COPYING.rdoc file for details.
+See COPYING.md file for details.